 There is a shortage of safe, quality, affordable housing in Battle Creek for low-income families and individuals.
-Homeless people can seek housing assistance from Summit Pointe Housing located in the SHARE Center.
+Homeless people can seek housing assistance from Neighborhoods, Inc of Battle Creek located in the SHARE Center.
 A housing counselor will work with a family or individual to see if they qualify for available housing assistance.
 The SHARE Center has peer mentors that help people to work through their crisis.
 The first step is always to obtain Social security cards and birth certificates.